twsnmp/twsnmpfk/frontend/src/help/en/drawitem.md

   * **Variable name**
     Name of the variable to extract and display from the polling results (blank for automatic setting).
   * **Display format**
-    (Text only) Format specifier for displaying data (blank for automatic setting).
+    (Text and KPI Card) Format specifier for displaying data (blank for automatic setting).
   * **Gauge label**
-    (Gauge and New Gauge only) Label string displayed below the gauge.
+    (Gauge, New Gauge, and KPI Card) Label string displayed on or below the item (blank for automatic polling name).

 ## Button Descriptions